vibhor98/Intranet-Chat-Server/README.md

 Type "look" to see the users logged into the entire chat server.<br />
 Finally, use "logout" to exit from the server.<br />*

 Just like this client, other clients can also connect in the same way.
 Once multiple clients are connected, they can start chatting.
+In the script, we've set the maximum number of clients as 5 (at line 155), but you can set it to any number of your preference.

 Currently, the code doesn't notify the users whether some user is already typing a message.
 So,  bit of patience and discipline is required from each user, to maintain the output clean.